aboro72/flask-pos/README.md

 for now it's only possible to Login / Logout but later on the line we will add some\
  more functionality like a profil maybe

+### Unit-Tests

+Because the app start & config needs some adjustments you need to set the environment-Variable to

+    $ export FLASK_ENV = testing

+Run Unit-Tests with

+    $ flask test

+At the moment unit-tests exists for:

+- BASIC (is there an app / is the environment set to testing etc.)
+- USER - Model (password is correct and is random)

+### Planned:

+Add / Change Permissions